ActiveState/homework/windows-build/README.md

-Document and automate building `Python 3.5.4` and the `python-blosc 1.14.2` python package from source on either Windows 10 64-bit or Windows Server 2016 64-bit using a Visual Studio toolchain.
+Document and automate building `Python 3.5.4` and the `python-blosc 1.14.2` python package from source on either Windows 10 64-bit or Windows Server 2016 64-bit using the Visual Studio 2015 toolchain.
 You should also build `c-blosc 1.5.1` from source and have your python-blosc build use it.

 You should write detailed notes on downloading and building each component by hand, provide a script which automates this process and